Welcome

 Collective members, so there is no need for renewal while your child is enrolled (you will receive the same benefits as regular members).

-Annual Fee :
+Annual Membership Fee :

 Paid in lump sum to the Supplementary School.